Enhancement Shaman: Midnight Expansion Preview

 Cooldowns

 Our cooldown suite remains similar, though the number of separated cooldowns that need to be juggled has been drastically reduced.
-The most important of these is the updates to both Doom Winds Icon Doom Winds and Ascendance Icon Ascendance.
-The old supporting talents for Ascendance Icon Ascendance in Static Accumulation Icon Static Accumulation and Thorim's Invocation Icon Thorim's Invocation now also activate when Doom Winds Icon Doom Winds is used.
+The most important change affects both Doom Winds Icon Doom Winds and Ascendance Icon Ascendance - the old supporting talents for Ascendance Icon Ascendance in Static Accumulation Icon Static Accumulation and Thorim's Invocation Icon Thorim's Invocation now also activate when Doom Winds Icon Doom Winds is used.
 This gives us the option to either have shorter, more proc-dependent, but still explosive 1-minute burst, or the powerful 2-minute power spike we have currently on live.

 An unfortunate loss however is Feral Spirit Icon Feral Spirit.
 This has been reworked into a passive effect triggered by Doom Winds Icon Doom Winds and/or Sundering Icon Sundering, but it received so many reductions both in the power and uptime department that our iconic wolves are far less prominent than before.